INVESTING IS A LIFELONG JOURNEY

 You also might want to open a Tax-Free Savings Account (TFSA).
 With a TFSA, you don’t pay any taxes on your investment earnings.
 The amount you can contribute to your TFSA varies every year and any unused contribution space carries forward, so you might want to talk to us to figure out how much room you have.

-At this stage, two common focuses include: kids who depend on you and growing your retirement nest egg.
+At this stage, two common focuses include: children who depend on you and growing your retirement funds.
 You’re older now and have less time to rebound from an investment that doesn’t work out, so stable investments and a stable job become more important than ever.

-Next, you should start thinking about your kid’s post-secondary education.
-It isn’t going to be cheap, so start saving as early as possible.
+Next, you should start thinking about your child’s post-secondary education.
+Post secondary education is expensive, start saving as early as possible.
 One of the best ways is by opening a Registered Education Savings Plan (RESP).
 It works like this: you make contributions, but any investment income is taxed at withdrawal at the student’s tax rate, which is typically much lower than your own.
 RESPs are also eligible for government grants, called Canada Education Savings Grants.
-We’ll go into depth about RESPs in next month’s blog post, so stay tuned!

-Congratulations—if you’ve saved regularly and invested well, you should be sitting pretty with a healthy nest egg to carry you through your golden years.
+Congratulations—if you’ve saved regularly and invested well, you should have the funds to carry you through your retirement.
 At this point in your life, you are in your last earning years or have reached retirement, so you should be very conservative with the money you’ve saved up—that means avoiding risky investments.

 It’s also important to note that at age 71, your RRSP will be transferred into a Registered Retirement Income Fund (RRIF), which will make payments to you throughout your retirement.
 You’ll pay taxes on the amounts you receive, but it’ll likely be at a much lower rate than when you made the RRSP contributions and were in a higher tax bracket.